taahabz/Qalam-Survey-Extension/README.md

 **Q: Why did you make this?**
 A: Because we had 15 surveys to fill and honestly?
 Ain't nobody got time for that.

+**Q: The extension isn't showing up after I loaded it?**
+A: Make sure you selected the `build` folder specifically, not the main project folder.
+Chrome needs the build folder!

 ---